Jacob-Mellichamp/jacob-mellichamp.github.io/consulting.md

 			<h2>Proposal</h2>
 		</header>
 		<div class="content">
-			<p>If you require service for a project that can be categorized above, fill out the form below.
+			<p>If you require service for a project, fill out the form below.
 Please supply:</p>
 			<ul>
 				<li>A high-level description of your project </li>
 				<li>The purpose for your project </li>